 Making things became my profession after moving to British Columbia in Western Canada, where I opened a home based studio for functional art.
-I started painting furniture and fabrics.
-My work was part of the rapidly growing trend to refinish and reuse creatively: I mainly used vintage furniture and transformed it into bright focal points for unique interiors, complemented by my hand dyed, hand printed fabrics.
-These pieces, with bright colours and abstract designs, were shown in exhibitions and window displays.
+I started painting furniture and printing hand dyed fabrics in response to the rapidly growing trend to refinish and reuse creatively.
+My work, in bright colours and abstract designs, was shown in exhibitions and window displays in and around Vancouver.

-I have since moved back to Europe and lived for a long while in the West of Ireland before taking up residence in Wales, and since 2014 in Central Scotland.
-My focus has shifted from functional art to more decorative work, to printmaking, painting and sculpting.
+I have since moved back to Europe and lived for a long while in the West of Ireland before taking up residence in Wales, and since 2014 in Perthshire, Scotland.
+During that time my focus shifted from functional art to more decorative work, to printmaking and painting applying a variety of techniques.

 Then came the moment when I was asked to help promote the idea of reusing and repurposing materials by running classes in vintage furniture painting.
 This task reconnected me with expertise acquired in the past and led to many contacts with organisations and projects advocating waste reduction, recycling, the need to introduce new economic models of sustainability and circularity.